hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

             </td>
             <td>
-                Also fix linting:

-- Install goimports globally to run the linting check rather than installing to each gomodule, which was causing dependency conflicts.
+                Also install goimports globally to run the linting check rather than installing to each gomodule, which was causing dependency conflicts.
-- Tidy all go.mod and go.sum files.
             </td>
         </tr>
     </table>